In all likelihood, you’re looking for a few key things:

-When you’re trying to increase the size of your design team quickly, the time spent reviewing candidates can be detrimental.
+When you’re trying to increase the size of your UX design team quickly, the time spent reviewing candidates can be detrimental.
 It’s one thing if you’re hiring a single designer once every couple of years, but if you’re trying to scale up a team, you need to be able to find the best designers for the job as quickly as possible.
 Posting on various UX job boards can help fill the pipeline with a lot of candidates.

 If you can ensure that you’re only interviewing the best, most qualified candidates, you can speed up the hiring process and make it less time-intensive.
 Skills assessments can help you weed through your candidate pool so that you’re only interviewing the people that you’re confident have the skills your team needs.